siteoptimo/woocommerce-hear-about-us/readme.txt

 This plugin is written by the brave and handsome coders of [SiteOptimo](http://www.siteoptimo.com/?utm_source=hear-about-plugin&utm_medium=wordpress&utm_campaign=wch).
 We made it freely available for the WordPress and WooCommerce community.
 We might build more custom work in the future.

-Issues can be reported in our [GitHub Repository](https://github.com/siteoptimo/woocommerce-hear-about-us/issues).
+Issues can be reported in our [GitHub Repository](https://github.com/siteoptimo/woocommerce-hear-about-us/issues) or in the WordPress support forums.

 == Installation ==